 The Court found that the chip was probably dropped between 8.00am and 12.10pm.
 It also found that had Woolworths employed a system of periodic inspection and cleaning during that period, it is likely that the chip would have been detected and removed before Mrs Strong approached the area.

 Therefore, the Court found Woolworths negligent and liable for Mrs Strong’s injuries.

 However, plaintiffs are not always successful in slip and fall claims which is clearly shown by the recent NSW Court of Appeal decision of Woolworths v McQuillan.

 McQuillan slipped and fell on a grape that was on the floor in Woolworths shortly after the store opened for trade.

 The NSW Court of Appeal held that Woolworths’ failure to observe the grape on the floor did not constitute a causal act of negligence.

 The majority found that keeping a “proper lookout” for hazards did not mean a “perfect lookout” and that Woolworths’ systems of inspection and cleaning were sufficient that it did not breach any duty of care.

-Personal Injury that arise from a slip or trip in a public place can have significant consequences on an individual’s life.
+A Personal Injury that arises from a slip or trip in a public place can have significant consequences on an individual’s life.
 Such claims usually involve detailed considerations of whether the occupier of the public place is liable.
 It is therefore important that you obtain legal advice promptly.